astromechanic/getting_texts_jenaer_nachrichten/README.md

 The file <b>clean_texts.txt</b> was then processed with AntConc (the freeware corpus analysis toolkit http://www.laurenceanthony.net/software/antconc/) in order to create a list of words ordered by frequency and 3-Grams.

 The frequency list allows to learn first the words that are more frequent in the text, and thus helps to understand more texts faster.
-It begins obviously with the most frequent German words at all, such as der, die, und etc. But then one can find more sophisticated words like <i> Verfügung, Moglichkeit</i> and <i>anschließend</i>.
+It begins obviously with the most frequent German words at all, such as <i>der, die, und</i> etc. But then one can find more sophisticated words like <i> Verfügung, Möglichkeit</i> and <i>anschließend</i>.

 To my mind, the more applicable thing is the list of 3-Grams which has two possible uses.
 <ul>